sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 - The virtualizations and dashboards helped the Sales Manager monitor the movement of products and assess how promotional activities influence sales.
 - The Sales manager benefitted greatly from data analysis.
 It helped them understand customer shopping habits, and the dashboard provided insights into product combinations, sales opportunities, and customer behaviour.
 - The Sales Manager was also able to determine the most in-demand products during specific times of the day.
+- The Purchasing Manager was able to find the best vendors based on how quickly they deliver orders after they're placed.

 ## Software requirements:
 - MS SQL Server, SSMS, SSIS, SSAS, SSRS, Power BI, Tableau, Visual Studio and Dax Studio